-Achieving Sustainable Development Goal (SDG) 3.2 in the five years remaining to 2030 will require a roughly one third reduction in global child deaths—from the current 5 million to 3.3 million.* Action is most urgently needed in the 60 countries off track to meet the target, including 45 in Africa, as reported by UNICEF
+Achieving Sustainable Development Goal (SDG) 3.2 in the five years remaining to 2030 will require a roughly one-third reduction in global child deaths—from the current 5 million to 3.3 million.* Action is most urgently needed in the 60 countries which are off-track to meet the target, including 45 in Africa, as reported by UNICEF.

 Expanding coverage of vaccines that prevent pneumonia—the leading infectious killer of children under five—is a critical opportunity.
 In 2023, pneumonia caused an estimated 610,000 child deaths, with 30% occurring among newborns and 70% among children aged 1–59 months, according to the Global Burden of Disease.